conor1982/Iris_Project_2020/README.md

 ## Background information on the Data

 ### Overview of Irish Data Set
-The Iris data set  is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis.
+The Iris dataset is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis.
 [1]

 ##### Fig 1
 ![Iris Flower](https://github.com/conor1982/Iris_Project_2020/blob/master/Screenshots/iris.png)

 It is sometimes called Anderson’s Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.
 Two of the three species were collected in the Gaspé Peninsula *“all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus”*.
 [1] [4]

-Multivariate (Data analysis) refers to any statistical technique used to analyze data which arises from more than one variable.
+Multivariate (Data analysis) refers to any statistical technique used to analyse data which arises from more than one variable.

 *Multivariate data analysis is a set of statistical models that examine patterns in multidimensional data by considering, at once, several data variables.
 It is an expansion of bivariate data analysis, which considers only two variables in its models.
 As multivariate models consider more variables, they can examine more complex phenomena and find data patterns that more accurately represent the real world.* [2]